saxenam06/semantica/docs/glossary.md

 : A technique that enhances LLM responses by retrieving relevant information from a knowledge base before generating an answer.

 **RDF (Resource Description Framework)**
-: A W3C standard for representing information about resources in the form of subject-predicate-object triples.
+: A W3C standard for representing information about resources in the form of subject-predicate-object triplets.

 **Reasoning**
 : The process of deriving new knowledge from existing facts using logical rules and inference.